 This article picks out one popular lotion – but please don’t get me wrong – Hempz lotion is only one of a dozen or more lotions out there with very similar ingredients…The point I am making is that it is important to read the ingredients and know what you are putting on your skin.
+I’m not out to bash or hurt Hempz, nor am I here to tell you not to use it.
+I’m going to simply point out the ingredients they list on their bottle, explain what each one is used for and compare that to a lotion bar we make and sell.
+I’ll let you, the reader decide if it is good or bad.
 I’m not concerned about the name brand, but I do care about educating people about the choices they make for their family.

 First off, please note the words “Herbal”, Paraben-Free, THC drug-Free….and please note the words “100% Pure Natural Hemp Seed Oil” and “Pure Herbal Extracts” – “Pure Herbal Extracts” is part of the Hempz name – Yes!
 Marketing 101 – Highlight the good…diminish or exclude the bad.
 No one wants to buy a product that they know has ingredients in it known for skin irritations or that are listed as a controlled or restricted products on Environment Canada Domestic Substance List or on the EU Banned list.
 For some reason, it just doesn’t sell the product well.
 So please remember even though the front label looks nice and it sounds great, there is another side to the bottle.
 Similar to Star Wars, think of the ingredient list as the “Dark Side” of the force.
 It is the only regulation and stipulation required to sell cosmetics in Canada and the United States.
 That little label MUST be on your product and you have all the power you require by flipping over to the dark side to send a message to manufacturers that will leave them trembling in their boots with the words “My money won’t be spent on something that harms myself or my family”.

 First off, please note that there are 35 ingredients – to make things easier, I’ve left the good ingredients as black text, questionable ingredients as orange, and the nasty ingredients as red.
+The decision on whether an ingredient is marked as black orange or red is based on the toxicity level indicator for that ingredient found on EWG’s cosmetic safety website.
 After reading through this list, please ponder to question why so many people are looking for “unscented” lotions these days.
 Let’s get started: